f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 BIG-IP Next Tenant Deployments
 ==============================

 BIG-IP Next Tenants can easily be deployed via the F5OS CLI, webUI, or API or from the BIG-IP Next Central Manager Console.
+If you choose to create the BIG-IP Next tenant locally on your rSeries appliance, you will be able to import it into Central Manager, however it cannot have any l4-l7 application configuration defined.
+When Central Manager imports a BIG-IP Next tenant that has already been created, it will wipe out any application layer configuration as part of the import process.

+You will also need to change the default password on the Next tenant via an API call before importing it into Central Manager.
+This section will step through the steps to create a tenant locally via the rSeries/F5OS CLI, and then changing the password via API, and finally importing the BIG-IP Next tenant/instance into Central Manager.

+Although this is a supported workflow, it is much easier to create an rSeries provider on Central Manager, and then manage the Next instance lifecycle from Central Manager, vs creating the tenant locally on rSeries and then importing into Central Manager.

+Both local and Central Manager deployment options will be covered in this section starting with the preferred method of tenant/instance creation via the Central Manager rSeries Provider.

 BIG-IP Next Tenant Deployment via Central Manager